Care or control cover

 £12.95

-Since the early 1990s, the number of children and young people remanded to custody has more than doubled and continues to increase.
+The number of children and young people remanded to custody has increased over recent years.
 This timely study explores the use of foster care as an alternative to custodial and residential accommodation for young people on remand.

 The study focuses on a remand fostering scheme in the south of England, and is based on detailed interviews with young people who have been remanded to foster care, remand foster carers and lay youth court magistrates.

-The findings of this challenging study of what is often a politically contentious issue have implications for all those working in the youth justice system.
+The findings of this challenging study of what is often a politically contentious issue have implications for all those working in the youth justice system and will also be of interest to social workers, policy makers, politicians and decision makers in this field.

-NOW AVAILABLE IN EBOOK AND HARD COPY
+AVAILABLE IN EBOOK AND HARD COPY

 Questions about eBooks?
 Check out our FAQs

-BUY EBOOK
+EBOOK

 Reviews